gutovsky/realtime-fraud-detection-with-gnn-on-dgl/README.md

 ```

 #### Deploy it in a new VPC
-The deployment will create a new VPC acrossing two AZs at least and NAT gateways.
+The deployment will create a new VPC across at least two AZs and NAT gateways.
 Then the solution will be deployed into the newly created VPC.
 ```shell
 yarn deploy
 ```